I. Why build a capsule wardrobe?

-So the solution is very simple: to have a wardrobe that serves you well, you need to be very particular about what you put in it in the first place.
+So the solution is very simple: to own a wardrobe that serves you well, you need to be very particular about what you put in it in the first place.
 This will ensure that your wardrobe remains functional.
-And if you are looking for a minimal and basic wardrobe solution, the capsule wardrobe is a helpful way of reducing unnecessary clutter and keeping your wardrobe lean and clean.

 III.
 Shortcomings of the capsule wardrobe